 In any one year about 4,600 students are taught at SOAS of whom 45% are from outside the UK, creating a genuinely international atmosphere.

 There are several halls of residence close to the School which cater for undergraduates and postgraduates, and there is accommodation for families.
 The convenience and good value represented by the halls of residence are reflected in demand for their facilities invariably being greater than the places available.
 The main residences used by SOAS students are International Hall, London House, Lilian Penson Hall, Hughes Parry Hall, and Commonwealth Hall.

 SOAS has two Student Residences, Dinwiddy House and Paul Robeson House.
-The Residences are on Pentonville Road which is about fifteen minutes walking distance from Russell Square and literally on the doorstep of Vernon Square.
+The Residences are on Pentonville Road which is about fifteen minutes walking distance from Russell Square.
 They house over 800 students in individual study bedrooms with modern ensuite shower facilities and shared self-catering kitchen/dining rooms in ‘family’ groups of six.
 The student population is approximately 50% undergraduate and 50% postgraduate.
 Prospective students from outside the London area will normally be given preference.
 However, all valid applications will be considered.
 Further details may be obtained from the Registry.

 Members of the School have access to the University medical and dental services.
 The School has a full-time Student Welfare Officer and trained counselling staff who can provide advice and support on welfare matters.

 The School’s central position allows easy access to the great museums and libraries of London as well as those other facilities to be found in a capital city.
 For the student of anthropology in particular there are the splendid ethnographic collections and Centre for Anthropology in the British Museum and the Horniman Museum (London Road, Forest Hill, London SE23); there are also many public lectures and other events arranged by the Royal Anthropological Institute and a number of specialist anthropology societies in London.